 The cost of living while working remotely from Mexico

 The cost of living in Mexico varies greatly depending on which city or town you choose to make your home base.
-Certain areas that cater to tourists like Cancun or Tulum will always be a bit more expensive.
-You’ll want to keep that in mind if budget is a major consideration when you ask yourself “can I work remotely in Mexico?”
+Specific areas that cater to tourists like Cancun or Tulum will always be a bit more expensive.
+You’ll want to keep that in mind if budget is a major consideration.

-Costs of public transportation and lodging skyrocket in these areas.
-Still, they can be great options because there is generally easy access to fast wi-fi and other amenities in these popular destinations.
+Costs of public transportation and lodging skyrocket in tourist areas.
+Still, they can be great options because there is generally easy access to fast wi-fi and other amenities as well as feeling quite safe.
 Always research the accommodation before you travel.

 Travelling to Mexico to work remotely is easier than in so many other countries.
 This is because Mexico does not require a visa for more than 60 countries, including the United States.

 All you need to travel to Mexico is a passport.
 Once you arrive, as a tourist, you can stay for up to 180 consecutive days.
-After you have stayed for 180 days you will need to leave the country briefly and have your passport stamped somewhere else before returning.
+After staying for 180 days you will need to leave the country briefly and have your passport stamped somewhere else before returning.

 More in-depth Information about visa types in Mexico can be found here.